 of public service leaders agree that organisations equipping their people with tools of technology democratisation are building the foundation for greater agility.

 This democratisation doesn’t remove IT from the equation, however.
 IT will still be responsible for the big implementations, scaling successful programmes and injecting the most cutting-edge technology into the business.
 But democratisation frees IT from many burdens that bog down big projects, like not quite capturing the users’ needs or needing to customise for every user and use case.

 Instead, IT can focus on large-scale evolutions while the people who are closest to day-to-day business problems can tackle them head-on.
 Democratised tech tools and capabilities empower people to move from information to insights, addressing problems with technology-driven solutions.

 Government agencies can lean on technology democratisation to circumvent the skills gap.

 As people transform their relationship with technology, it is imperative that organisations build trust into that technology.

-of Australian respondents expect moderate or significant investments in non-IT employees’ technology democratisation training next year.
+of public service respondents expect moderate or significant investments in non-IT employees’ technology democratisation training next year.

-of Australian respondents agree such training strategies must include a focus on security and data governance.
+of public service respondents agree such training strategies must include a focus on security and data governance.